LielBerniker/volentake/README.md

 ## How the app is made:

-* Made with java via android studio
+* Made with java via android studio.
-* Database is made with firebase
+* Database is made with firebase.

 ## Purpose: